Oxley (Qld)

 The level of cultural diversity witnessed in Oxley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Oxley's population showed high diversity, with 30.7% born overseas and 24.1% speaking languages other than English at home.
-Christianity was the predominant religion at 44.2%.
-Buddhism was notably higher in Oxley at 4.1%, compared to none regionally.
+Oxley's population showed high cultural diversity, with 30.7% born overseas and 24.1% speaking a language other than English at home.
+Christianity was the predominant religion in Oxley, comprising 44.2%.
+Buddhism, however, was overrepresented compared to Greater Brisbane, making up 4.1% of Oxley's population versus 2.0%.

 Frequently Asked Questions - Diversity